Compete in an overseas case competition and test your business skills against the world’s best.

-The Faculty of Business and Economics is proud to have competed in International Case Competitions (ICC) with leading universities around the globe for two decades.
+The Faculty of Business and Economics is proud to have competed in International Case Competitions (ICC) with leading universities around the globe for more than two decades.

 The journey began with an extensive training schedule that saw the cohort learn invaluable skills ranging from financial modelling to strategy development and slide deck creation.
 With a proud history spanning more than two decades, the ICC program boasts an alumni network of more than 200 past students working all around the globe, who were called upon, along with academics and industry representatives, to deliver rich and insightful training sessions.